paulpatarinski/FoolproofValidation_WebApi/README.md

 FoolproofValidation_WebApi
 ==========================

-A fork of MVC Foolproof Validation for WebApi
+A fork of MVC Foolproof Validation (http://foolproof.codeplex.com/) to make it work with WebApi